Bishop Petros with Saint Peter the Apostle: Description

 The dark-skinned bishop is depicted wearing his liturgical robes, complete with a narrow, white handkerchief (encheiron) wound around the index finger of his right palm.
 With it he points at a Gospel Book he holds in his other arm.

 Petros is dressed in a long white robe (sticharion) with vertical green stripes.
 His yellow phelonion (a type of chasuble), in the shape of an elongated ellipse, is adorned with a pattern of a red net, with precious stones sewn into the fabric.
 The edge of the chasuble is also adorned with a strip of fabric with green and red jewels.
 Bishop's epitrachelion is decorated with yellow wheels with a green circuit and red rectangles.
 The omophorion, one of symbols of episcopal dignity, is white with a pattern of circles and rectangles.
-The head of the bishop is wrapped in a turban characteristic of the Coptic Church hierarchs, which could suggest that Petros was a miaphysite.
+Petros was probably a miaphysite.

 Behind the bishop stands Saint Peter the Apostle, dressed in a white crown signifying martyrdom.
 The saint has both hands on the shoulders of the bishop.
 This pose, common in Nubian painting of the epoch, signifies the fact that the saint protects and supports the bishop, but also points at the supernatural character of bishop's power.

 Around the head of Saint Peter there is a black inscription in Greek: SAINT PETER THE APOSTLE MARTYR OF THE CROSS ABBA PETROS BISHOP AND METROPOLITAN OF PACHORAS [may he live] MANY YEARS.